-They carry their young ones in pouches where they continue to develop for the remaining part of the gestation period.
+They carry their young ones in pouches, where they continue to develop for the remainder of the gestation period.

 Opossums are among approximately 100 species from the order Dipelphimorphia.

-Opossums originated from South America and later migrated into North America after the two continents were connected.
+Opossums originated from South America and later migrated to North America after the two continents were connected.
 The only species found in North America is the Virginia opossum.

-They can be referred to as possum but should not be confused with Australia’s marsupial.
+They can be referred to as possums but should not be confused with Australia’s marsupials.
 Both mammals are small to medium size and have an omnivorous diet.
 However, this is where the similarities end.

 The Australian possum belongs to a different order from the North American marsupial.
 Most Americans refer to the opossum as possum, which is the shortened version of the word.

 The opossum is found in parts of the U.S. and Canada.
-They can be found mostly east of New Mexico and Colorado.
+They can be located chiefly east of New Mexico and Colorado.

 People often consider this animal very strange.
 They are misunderstood most of the time, probably because of their unique characteristics.

-Opossums are quite peaceful creatures and tend to avoid any confrontations with other animals.
-They are slow-moving animals, and this makes them vulnerable to predators such as coyotes and foxes.
+Opossums are peaceful creatures and tend to avoid confrontations with other animals.
+They are slow-moving animals, making them vulnerable to predators such as coyotes and foxes.

 Why Do Opossums Play Dead?

-Wild animals have various defense mechanisms, and the opossum has the oddest of all.
+Wild animals have various defense mechanisms, and the opossum is the oddest.
 They play dead to avoid confrontations with predators.
 It is a common thing that opossums do whenever they feel cornered.

-What many people don’t know is that this animal is not playing dead.
-This is an involuntary response to a stressful situation that causes the opossum to go into shock.
+Many people don’t know that this animal is not playing dead.
+This involuntary response to a stressful situation causes the opossum to go into shock.
 The opossum has no control whatsoever over this reaction.

 When an opossum comes face to face with a predator, it faints or flops to the ground.
 This is what people call playing dead.
 The fear that comes with the prospect of having to confront a predator makes it go limp.

-The amount of time opossums play dead depends on the danger that confronted it.
-If the stress was too much, it might stay in that state for a more extended period.
+The amount of time opossums plays dead depends on the danger that confronted them.
+If the stress is too much, it might stay in that state for extended periods.

 Is This Mechanism Effective?

 Playing dead is not only impressive but also practical.
 Opossums are not well adapted to fleeing or fighting off other animals.
-They move slowly, and this makes it very easy for potential predators to catch up to them.
+They move slowly, making it very easy for potential predators to catch up to them.

-Furthermore, they have peaceful personalities and would rather not engage in a fight.
+Furthermore, they have friendly personalities and would instead not fight.
 This is why opossums need effective mechanisms to survive in the wild.

 They will sniff or move it around and afterward leave it alone.
 When touched or attacked while in this state, the opossum doesn’t flinch.

-This is because its entire body is limp, and hence it does not feel any pain.
-In this case, the instinctive response of these mammals truly saves their lives.
+This is because its entire body is limp, so it does not feel any pain.
+In this case, the automatic response of these mammals truly saves their lives.

 An opossum’s odd traits do not end with it playing dead.
 Laying down like a corpse is not enough.
 They go as far as producing a smell that suggests it may be ‘decaying.’
 This animal has anal glands that secrete large amounts of green mucus.

-If it only pretended to be dead, there are still a few predators that would have the courage to feed on it.
+If it only pretended to be dead, a few predators still would have the courage to feed on it.
 However, producing the smelly substance from its anus discourages many predators from eating it.

 The opossum may not be the best-looking animals in the universe, but they have adapted excellently to predators.